beginning of content

 How do I move from mixed feeding to full breastfeeding?

-If you are planning to fully breastfeed after mixed feeding, it’s important to increase your breast milk supply.
+If you are planning to return to or begin fully breastfeeding after mixed feeding, it's important to increase your breast milk supply.
+To wean your baby off formula, you should gradually reduce the volume and frequency of formula feeding while increasing breastfeeding.

 Your healthcare professionals can help support you with this.